 The Wicker Man (1975)

-Satanic Sommelier: Mead, or an Apple Cider.
+Satanic Sommelier: Mead (Honey wine), or an Apple Cider.
 Classic!
 A must see film starring Christopher Lee (starting to see a pattern here?!).
 A conservative Christian policeman (Edward Woodward as Sergeant Howie) is sent to investigate the report of a missing child on a small Scottish island.
 He is scandalized by the local Pagan culture and it’s sexualized rituals which are overseen by Lord Summerisle (Lee at his best).
 The more Sergeant Howie learns about the islanders’ strange practices, the closer he gets to tracking down the missing child.

 A friendship sealed in blood binds the fates of two girls in a convent in Alucarda.

 Satanic Sommelier: A Bloody Mary.
 Or try a Spanish Crianza, followed by “una cerveza mas fina” con guacamole y tortilla chips for this Mexican nunsploitation masterpiece.
 (Spanish title: Alucarda, la hija de las tinieblas, or Alucarda, the daughter of darkness) is a 1977 Mexican horror film directed by Juan López Moctezuma, and starring Tina Romero in the title role.
 Often thought to be based on the 1872 novella Carmilla, it revolves around two teenage orphan girls living in a Catholic convent, who unleash a demonic force and become possessed by Satan.
 Though it is a Mexican Spanish language film, it was originally filmed in English, as evidenced by the fact that the lip movements match the dubbed English dialogue.
 There is something compelling about this film and much of it is due to the ferocity conjured and unleashed in the performance by the leading actress Tina Romero.

 The demonically inspired Alucarda.

 This nunsploitation film has some great surrealistic set pieces, plenty of hysterical blasphemy, flagellating nuns, sadistic monks, exorcism and…. bleeding nuns!!
 Could somebody please explain to us the nun’s bloody habits in this film?
 Is this a historically accurate style for a certain religious order? or simply a surrealistic flourish?
 Nuns in habits stained with their monthly blood.
 Hardcore.